Fields

 The object parameter designates the entity on which the value will be stored.

-The object parameter can be any identifier beginning with a lowercase letter, or World
+The object parameter can be any identifier beginning with a lowercase letter, or World to make a global field.

 When accessing the field, the object will be found implicitly from context if not specified explicitly.